Leslie Uggams

-Life and career
+Later in her career, Uggams received renewed notice with appearances as Blind Al in the superhero films Deadpool (2016), Deadpool 2 (2018), and Deadpool & Wolverine (2024).
+Her other prominent roles were as Leah Walker on the Fox musical drama series Empire (2016–2020); as Agnes Ellison in the comedy-drama film American Fiction (2023); and as Betty Pearson in the Amazon Original post-apocalyptic drama series Fallout (2024), based on the video game of the same name.

 Early life

-Uggams was born in Harlem, the daughter of Juanita Ernestine (Smith), a Cotton Club chorus girl/dancer, and Harold Coyden Uggams, an elevator operator and maintenance man, who was a singer with the Hall Johnson choir.
+Uggams was born in the Harlem neighborhood of New York City, the daughter of Juanita Ernestine (Smith), a Cotton Club chorus girl/dancer, and Harold Coyden Uggams, an elevator operator and maintenance man, who was a singer with the Hall Johnson choir.
 She attended the Professional Children's School of New York and Juilliard.
 Her aunt, singer Eloise C. Uggams, encouraged her musical training.
-One of her grandfathers was Coyden H. Uggams, twice pastor of Zion Presbyterian Church in Charleston, South Carolina from 1902 to 1906 and 1913 to 1919.
+One of her grandfathers was Coyden H. Uggams, twice pastor of Zion Presbyterian Church in Charleston, South Carolina, from 1902 to 1906 and 1913 to 1919.

+Career

 Early work

 Uggams started in show business as a child in 1951, playing the niece of Ethel Waters on Beulah.
 That same year she appeared as a featured performer at the famed Apollo Theater in Harlem, alongside Ella Fitzgerald.
 She made her professional debut at the age of six on Jack Barry's NBC show "Stars And Stardust."
 Following that, she performed on "Arthur Godfrey's Talent Scouts".
 Uggams got her biggest break on The Lawrence Welk Show and was a regular on Sing Along with Mitch, starring record producer-conductor Mitch Miller.
-In 1954, ten-year-old Uggams made a record for MGM, which included a reworking of the song Santa Baby as "Uncle Santa," with words suitable for a child.
+In January 1954, ten-year-old Uggams released a double-sided single by MGM Records.
 In 1960, she sang, off-screen, "Give Me That Old Time Religion" in the film Inherit the Wind.
 Uggams came to be recognized by TV audiences as an upcoming teen talent in 1958 on the musical quiz show series Name That Tune.
 A record executive was in the studio audience and signed her to a contract.
 Her records "One More Sunrise" (an English-language cover of Ivo Robic's "Morgen", 1959) and "House Built on Sand" made Billboard magazine's charts.